janniks/vue-notion/README.md

 ## Sites using vue-notion

-List of pages that implement this library.
+List of pages that are using this library.

 - [StorePreviewer](https://www.storepreviewer.com)
 - _...if you're using `vue-notion`, we'd be happy to feature you here_